KeremArdicli/wamessager/README.md

 ### Create a csv file with phone numbers an messages, send personalized messages to your contact list.

 - Dependencies:
+    - Google Chrome should be installed on your machine
     - selenium
     - webdriver-manager
     - pyperclip